HackYourFuture/React/week5/homework.md

 ### Creating the branch

-Using the `hyf-homework` repo write this command
+Using the `meal-sharing` repo write this command

 `git checkout master` - You are now on the `master` branch